-A long time ago, back in 1963, a bottlenose dolphin gain a worldwide popularity when the famous movie Flipper was filmed.
+A long time ago, back in 1963, a bottlenose dolphin gains worldwide popularity when the famous movie Flipper was filmed.
 With the beautiful shiny skin and a mouth curved in a smile, no doubt that a new star was born.

 Years afterward many of us thought that all the dolphins looked like Flipper, not knowing that there were a few more species of dolphins, some of them even living in the rivers.

-Later on, the documentaries started filming more often animal movies, then the private animal channels appeared and finally with the internet all of the facts and knowledge was revealed, publicly easy accessible.
+Later on, the documentaries started filming more often animal movies, then the private animal channels appeared and finally with the internet all of the facts and knowledge was revealed.

 How safe is to swim with dolphins?
-Three decades after Flipper was filmed, back in 1994 a conclusive study by the US government demonstrated that interactive programs using well-trained dolphins are not dangerous to either the dolphin or humans, meaning that in-water dolphin interactive programs, such as swimming with dolphins, are quite safe.
+Three decades after Flipper was filmed, back in 1994, a conclusive study by the US government demonstrated that interactive programs using well-trained dolphins were not dangerous to either the dolphin or humans.
+Meaning that in-water dolphin interactive programs, such as swimming with dolphins, are quite safe.
 But, we should be aware of the fact that dolphins behavior is different in the open sea.
 After all, they are wild animals and if you encounter a dolphin in the ocean, it is highly recommended not to approach or provoke the animal in any way.

 Luckily for us, nowadays when visiting one of the islands or vacationing somewhere at the ocean,

 we can easily see them performing their shows at the waterparks and zoos, swim with them or simply attend at one of the tour trips for dolphin watching and observe them for an hour or two in their natural surroundings at the open sea.